-The Tour Leader must bring the following to Check In:
+The camp coordinator must bring the following to Check In:

-- 1. Current camp roster and Tour Plan. - 2.
-Proof of accident insurance coverage (note: only required if coming from out-of-Council) - 3.
-The Annual Health Form is required and #680-001 must be completed for attendance at camp. - 4.
-Any Camp fees that need to be reconciled.
+1. Current camp roster.

+2. Proof of accident insurance coverage (note: only required if coming from out-of-Council)

+3. The Annual Health Form is required and must be completed for attendance at camp.

+4. Any Camp fees that need to be reconciled.
 Please bring the unit's latest invoice to reconcile the camp roster to fees paid.